vash02/code-visplain/README.md

 # 📌 Code-Visplain

 🚀 **Code-Visplain** is an AI-powered tool that **analyzes, summarizes, and visualizes** codebases.
-It helps developers understand the **execution flow, component interactions, and key parameters** in a structured and intuitive manner.
+It helps developers understand the **execution flow, component interactions, and key parameters** in a structured and intuitive manner particularly for AI model codebases.

 ## 🌟 Features
 - 🔷 **Component Graphs**: Shows **class-level relationships** within the repository.
 - 📊 **Block Diagrams**: High-level **execution flow visualization**.
 - 🤖 **AI-Powered Summaries**: Uses **LLaMA 3.2** to generate **detailed explanations**.
 - 🔄 **Execution Order Detection**: Uses **topological sorting** for function dependencies.
-- 🏗 **Supports GitHub Repositories & Local Files**.
+- 🏗 **Supports GitHub Repositories**.

 ---